mhoc/ubuntu-2004-oddities/README.md

 - Default "Videos" application cannot play some `.mkv` files which VLC is fully capable of playing.

-- Firefox refuses to play most web videos, despite all cloud-source third-party super-duper-install options being selected on system install.
+- Firefox refuses to play most web videos, despite all cloud-source third-party super-duper-install options being selected on system install (e.g. Twitch, YouTube).
 Installing the `libavcodec-extra` via `apt` resolves this.